 What is the Community Work-Study Program?

-The Federal Community Work-Study Program provides part-time jobs for undergraduate and graduate students with a financial aid award.
+The Federal Community Work-Study Program provides part-time jobs for undergraduate and graduate students who have been awarded work-study funds through financial aid.

-Our positions offer high-level and high-impact professional development so students can build their network and resume, as well as get the experience they need to secure professional work post-graduation.
-Be a part of our program and start growing your professional career today.
+Our positions offer high-level professional development so students can build their network and resume, as well as get the experience they need to secure professional work post-graduation.
+Be a part of our program and start growing your professional career today!

 Apply on BroncoJobs or send a cover letter and resume with the position you are applying for in the subject line (e.g. Application for SL2 at Agency for new Americans) to email@example.com